AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

     },
     "PeriodUnit": {
       "Type": "String",
       "Description": "Unit of prepaid time period, it could be Week/Month.
-Default value is Month.
-Old instances will not be changed.", "AllowedValues": [
+Default value is Month.Old instances will not be changed.", "AllowedValues": [
         "Week",
         "Month"